giantswarm/releases/release-notes/app-catalog/app-platform-announcement.md

 There are two ways to benefit:

 * One, install the apps in the Giant Swarm Catalog on your clusters.
 Some apps we are working towards fully supporting are NGINX Ingress Controller, Kong, and Prometheus Operator.
-* Two, build your own App Catalogs and build a pipeline of your own apps into your clusters.
+* Two, create your own App Catalogs and build a pipeline of your own apps into your clusters.

 Below, you can find more details on the multiple catalogs in the current App Platform.